yazgoo/ec2l/README.md

 ## Usage

 You can call public client methods directly from the ec2l command line, though a better way is to use the shell, which relies on pry:

     $ ec2l shell

+    ```ruby
     ...
     [2] pry(#<Ec2l::Client>)> h # print help
     Usage: action parameters...